 - Face masks and other personal protective equipment (PPE), which limit the opportunities for virus transmission

-We are, in effect, caught between a rock and a hard place.
+We were, in effect, caught between a rock and a hard place.
 As a country, the US has been sheltered from such broad disruptive effects on our own soil for some time.
 Not since World War II has the country been asked to collectively sacrifice on this scale.

 Vaccination